99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 stages.
 Each version runs on Amazon EC2 and uses an Elastic Load Balancer. create a single page to view and manage all of the resources

+AWS Global Accelerator is a networking service that helps you improve the availability, performance, and security of your
+public applications.
+Global Accelerator provides two global static public IPs that act as a fixed entry point to your
+application endpoints, such as Application Load Balancers, Network Load Balancers, Amazon Elastic Compute Cloud (EC2)
+instances, and elastic IPs.
+good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that
+specifically require static IP addresses or deterministic, fast regional failover.

 # IAM
 <img width="50" alt="image" src="https://github.com/ionutsuciu1999/AWSnote/assets/73752549/3d22a197-c740-4bcb-bc14-38ea11d542e7">